 By Family Law Appeals Attorney Eduardo J. Mejias

-Appeals Require More Preparation Time Than Trial Court Cases
+Why Appeals Require More Preparation Time Than Family Court Cases

-Appeals to the Florida District Courts require more preparation because they have procedural rules requiring greater attention to detail and provide less leeway for missed deadlines.
-The District Courts of Appeal also demand a higher level of quality in the briefs, motions, and other documents that appellate lawyers file.
+Appeals of divorce, child custody and support or other family court judgments require more preparation than the family court cases themselves.
+This happens because their procedural rules require more attention to detail and give less leeway for missed deadlines.
+The District Courts of Appeal also demand a higher level of quality in the briefs, motions, and other documents that appellate lawyers file with the appellate courts.
 Even the sizes of font and margins on these documents are specified.
 This premium on quality and detail stems from the fact that almost all appellate arguments are framed in writing.
 Oral arguments are rare.

-This means that as as a family law client you can help expedite your case by focusing on the following tasks:
+This means that, as as a client, you can help expedite your case by preparing to focus on the following three tasks:

-Informing Your Family Law Appeals Lawyer About Your Trail Court Case
+(1) Informing Your Appellate Family Lawyer About Your Trial Court Case

-If you are hiring an appellate lawyer after you received an unfavorable final judgment or order, you must remember that your new lawyer needs time to “get caught up” with the case.
-There are likely several pleadings, motions and orders created previous to your hiring of the appellate lawyer.
+If you are hiring a family law appeals attorney after you received an unfavorable final judgment, you must remember that your new lawyer needs time to “get caught up” with the case.
+There are likely several pleadings, motions, judgements and orders created previous to your hiring of the appellate lawyer.
 In the beginning, the appellate attorney only needs a small handful of these to become informed.

-When preparing to appeal your family law case you should remember that you are solely responsible for paying the circuit court clerk a filing fee, along with your notice of appeal.
-Your notice of appeal must be accompanied by your payment of this fee (which ranges between $250 and $350).
-If the clerk does not receive an acceptable notice of appeal within 30 days of the issuance of the appealed order, you waive the right to an appeal forever.
+When preparing to appeal your family court case you should remember that you are solely responsible for paying the family court's clerk a filing fee, along with your notice of appeal.
+That notice must be accompanied by your payment of the filing fee (which ranges between $250 and $350).
+If the clerk does not receive an acceptable notice of appeal within 30 days of the issuance of the family court judgment, you waive the right to an appeal forever.
 Therefore, make sure that you budget enough money to pay both your appellate lawyer and the filing fee.

-Once your appellate lawyer is caught up to speed, and your filing fee is paid you may have to write a summary of the proceedings unless you hired a court reporter to record the trial.
-Then you can simply designate that court reporter to file the transcript with the circuit court.
-If no written record of the trial exists, however, you probably will have to prepare a summary of the proceedings.
+Once your appellate lawyer is caught up to speed and your filing fee is paid, you may have to write a summary of the family court's proceedings unless you hired a court reporter to record a transcript of the the family court trial.
+Then you can simply designate that court reporter to file the transcript with the family court.

-This summary is an objective overview of what happened at the trial.
+This summary of the family court's proceedings is an objective overview of what happened at the trial.
 It is not meant to be an argument, nor should it be written in the first person.
 It would be akin to the “minutes” of a corporate meeting.
-If your family law appeals lawyer was not present at the trial, you are responsible for preparing it.
+If your family lawyer was not present at the trial, you are responsible for preparing it.

-Without having either a transcript or a summary of the proceedings, the district court of appeal will be hard-pressed to find reversible errors.
-The only exception to this principle is the rare instance that the final judgment itself contains self-evident and reversible errors of law.
+Without having either a transcript or a summary of the proceedings, the District Court of Appeals will be hard-pressed to find errors that would justify reversing the family court's decision.
+The only exception to this principle is the rare instance that the final judgment itself contains self-evident reversible errors of law.

 How We Can Be Of Service

-AAA Family Law can represent you in appeals of divorce, child custody or support disputes, paternity, alimony, property distribution, prenuptial agreements, domestic violence and DCF child dependency or other family law cases.
+We can represent you in appeals of divorce, child custody or support disputes, paternity, alimony, prenuptial agreements, domestic violence, DCF child dependency and other family law cases.

-If you have any questions about preparing for a winning family law appeal, I encourage you to call AAA Family Law at 407-260-6001 and schedule a free thirty-minute initial consultation with family law appeals attorney Eduardo J. Mejias.
+If you have any questions about how to prepare to achieve the reversal of a portion of a family court judgment, I encourage you to call us at (407) 260-6001 and schedule an initial consultation with family law attorney Eduardo J. Mejias.